-Commissioner Manke asked what type of structure St. Louis Park asked of associations.
+Commissioner Manke asked what the type of structure St. Louis Park asked of for associations.

-Ms. Freedman responded that at a minimum the City of St. Louis Park required a Chair or President, and a Vice Chair, basically two roles; with some deciding they wanted a Secretary or Treasurer office as well; Others may choose a detailed programming committee, others may wish to have a volunteer coordinator.
-Thus the organizational structure could range anywhere from 3 to 10 officers or leaders, depending on the size, function, and kind of neighborhood involved.
+Ms. Freedman responded that at a minimum the City of St. Louis Park required a Chair or President, and a Vice Chair, basically two roles; with some deciding they wanted a Secretary or Treasurer office as well;-while oOthers may choose a detailed programmeding committee, others may wish to have a using-volunteer coordinationor, Thus the organizational structure could and-ranginge anywhere from 3 to 10 officers or leaders, depending on the size, function, and kind of neighborhood involved.

-Commissioner Grefenberg noted the population of St. Louis Park is 45,000; and noted that the population couldn't determine the average size of neighborhood associations.
-Commissioner Grefenberg opined that was one issue the CEC was grappling with: should there be a maximum size for a neighborhood.
-He sought input from Ms. Freedman on this issue of whether there was an optimal minimal and maximum size of neighborhood population.
+Commissioner Grefenberg noted the population of St. Louis Park at is 45,000; and noted that the population couldn't determine the average size of neighborhood associations.
+Commissioner Grefenberg opined that was one issue the CEC was grappling with: should there be a maximum size for an association neighborhood; and He sought input from Ms. Freedman on this issue of whether there was an optimal minimal and maximum size of neighborhood population. their requirements.